 What Makes an Ideal Dog First Aid Kit?

 Well, our experts went through many websites and forums to compile the final list of items that should be included in your dedicated first aid kit for dogs.
 You may also find the packages of first aid kits in the local stores or online but we found many important items missing in those kits.
 So, let’s find out below the must-have tools/items in your pet’s first aid kit.

 Items to be included in the First Aid Kit for Dogs:

 Contact details of your veterinarian and emergency veterinary clinics:

 It’s important, very important!
 Your veterinarian already knows your dog(s) and all the good and bad about them.
 Secondly, you never know what the problem could be.
-So, whenever your dog meets a disaster, at first, contact your veterinarian.
+So, whenever your dog meets a disaster, first contact your veterinarian.
 If the vet is unavailable, try to contact/visit emergency vet clinics.
-In case, if your dog has consumed something poisonous, contact animal poison control asap.
+If your dog has consumed something poisonous, contact animal poison control asap.